entelecheia/rootfiles/CONTRIBUTING.md

 ## Write Documentation

-Dotfiles could always use more documentation, whether as part of the official Dotfiles docs, in docstrings, or even on the web in blog posts, articles, and such.
+Rootfiles could always use more documentation, whether as part of the official Rootfiles docs, in docstrings, or even on the web in blog posts, articles, and such.

 ## Submit Feedback